 - The king or the chosen rook was moved before.

 Both sides are capable of castling and are not only available to a particular color, and there aren’t any number of moves that will incapable a player from castling.
-As a beginner, you might have some weird questions about castling which I also have an article with (will open in a new tab) to explicitly address those concerns.

 7.)
 Know the nature of pawn promote